tanayk2610/AutoBot/Docs/Acceptance_Test.md

 ![use case 2](https://user-images.githubusercontent.com/32002357/33355590-10b9d076-d486-11e7-950a-d56e4b1b3270.png)

-If the user enters a wrong name for the operating system or plugins, user will get an error like you see in following screenshots.
+If the user enters a wrong name for the operating system or plugins, user will get an error like you saw in use case 1.

 ## Use Case 3